totol15/CTF-Writeups/SpookyCTF_2025/crypto_atomic-depths.md

 There are letters in the spectrogram, and they spelled out `DPS LOBOJQ WDIKOU TSHDPE`.
 From the challenge information, we know that the flag format is NICC{WORD_WORD}, so I tried `NICC{DPS_LOBOJQ_WDIKOU_TSHDPE}.` However, that didn't work.

 That told me some sort of cipher must have been done on the words.
-After trying out multiple combinations of substitution ciphers, I discovered the correct combination, which is to first do the Atbash Cipher, then perform a -3 Caesar shift, which gives me this:
+After trying out multiple combinations of substitution ciphers, I discovered the correct combination, which is to first perform the Atbash cipher, then perform a -3 Caesar shift, which gives me this:

 ![Decryption from Cyberchef](assets/atomic-depths/cyberchef.png)